 Iha graduated from Cornell University in 2014 with a BS in Human Biology and Health Policy.
 She is currently a medical student at UMass Medical School, class of 2022.
 She is passionate about public health and before medical school and was a Public Health Associate at the CDC working on Environmental Health in New Hampshire.
 She received her MS/MPH from Tufts University in 2018.
 In medical school she helped coordinate the “Public Health and Community Health in Worcester” Elective and Interest group.
 Iha is excited to work with the WDMS Student group to continue to connect medical students to opportunities in the communities where they live and work.
 She is grateful for the chance to work with such a talented and motivated group of people.

 Trent originally hales from Swampscott, a small beach town on Massachusetts’ North Shore.
 Needing to get away after high school, he traveled to Chicago, IL, attending Loyola University and graduating with a degree in biochemistry.
-Not wanting the scholarly fun to end, he matriculated at UMass Medical School, from which he will graduate in the spring of 2022.
-Academically, Trent is interested in medical simulation, especially with respect to medical education, and urology, which he plans to pursue a career in.
+Not wanting the scholarly fun to end, he matriculated at UMass Medical School, from which he will graduate in the spring of 2023.
+Academically, Trent is interested in medical simulation, especially with respect to medical education, and Interventional Radiology, which he plans to pursue a career in.
 When not in the hospital, you can find Trent in the gym, rock climbing, hiking, or just enjoying a good book and hanging out with his cat, Bella.